+The door should be laid on its edge with the

 - The door should be laid on its edge with the hanging edge of the door facing upwards.
-Use the conventional block and wedge to keep the door securely in this position.
-Alternatively clamp the bottom of the door into the jaws of a Black & Decker® Workmate®. - Place the Hinge Jig onto the edge of the door.
-Ensure that the Jig is placed the correct way round so that the edge stops are on the knuckle edge of the door.
-The swivel end plate should be at the top of the door. - Rotate the swivel end plate through 90° and slide the jig down the door until the swivel end plate touches the top of the door. - Push the jig up to the door so that the edge stops touch the opening face of the door. - Without letting the jig move, locate the bradawls into the bradawl holes. - Hammer the bradawls carefully into the edge of the door until the nylon spacer fitted to the bradawls touch the face of the jig. - Now plug in the router and place the router with cutter and guide bush fitted into the first aperture of the jig. - Switch router on and wait for the motor to reach full running speed.
-Electronic speed controlled routers should be set to the maximum speed.
+Use the conventional block and wedge to keep the door securely in this position or use the Trend door stand Ref.
+D/STAND/A.

+- Place the jig onto the edge of the door.

+Ensure that the jig is placed the correct way round so that the edge stops are on the knuckle edge of the door.
+The swivel end plate should be at the top of the door. - Rotate the swivel end plate through 90° and slide the jig down the door until the swivel end plate touches the top of the door. - Push the jig up to the door so that the edge stops touch the opening face of the door. - Without letting the jig move, locate the bradawls into the bradawl holes. - Hammer the bradawls carefully into the edge of the door until the nylon spacers fitted to the bradawls touch the face of the iid. - Now plug in the router and place the router with cutter and guide bush fitted into the first aperture of the jig.